-When you're suffering from a terminal illness and wish to remain in the comfort of your own home with your family and loved ones, we provide compassion and care.
-A multidisciplinary hospice team consisting of physicians, nurses, a chaplain, a medical social worker, volunteers and others work together to support you and your family and alleviate your pain and uncomfortable symptoms.
+When you're suffering from a terminal illness and wish to remain in the comfort of your own home, with your family and loved ones by your side, we provide compassion and care.
+A hospice and palliative care team consisting of physicians, nurses, a chaplain, a medical social worker, volunteers and others work together to support you and your family and alleviate your pain and uncomfortable symptoms.

 Who's eligible to participate in home hospice?

 - To be admitted to the program, you must have a terminal illness with a limited life expectancy.

 - Your physician and hospice medical director must approve admission to the program.